 You can select to print on full-size transfer paper (8.5″x11″) when you’re ready.
 There are also transfer sheets specifically developed for mugs that you can use.
 Make sure you’ve selected the suitable printer settings for mug sublimation graphics, such as ticking the “mirror image” option and using a resolution of no more than 300 DPI (any higher amount will be a waste of ink and take longer than necessary to print).
 Ensure that your printer is equipped with sublimation inks and transfer paper.

 Also, double-check that you’re printing on the coated side of the paper!

-Because sure wholesale sublimation mugs come in various sizes, you must verify that the paper is cut to the proper dimensions.
-Trim the edges and double-check that you can wrap the piece around your cup without difficulty.
-Turn the transfer paper over so that the picture is facing the mug.
+Because wholesale sublimation mugs come in various sizes, you must verify that the paper is cut to the proper dimensions.
+Trim the edges and double-check that you can easily wrap the piece around your cup.
+Turn the transfer paper over so that the picture faces the mug.
 Wrap the paper around the mug tightly.
 Make sure the paper is firmly placed against the mug’s surface.
 Secure the transfer paper using heat-resistant tape at each end of the printed transfer.
 Using heat-resistant tape, adhere your patterns to your cup.
 You want the drawings to lie as flat against the mug as possible; any gaps will result in an uneven transfer.
-Tape the bottom edge so nothing moves when it’s entered or removed from the mug press.
+Tape the bottom edge so nothing moves when entered or removed from the mug press.

 Protip: Before pressing, wrap your cup in two pieces of butcher paper and tape it down.
-It helps protect your mug press from receiving any undesired sublimation ink on the press itself.
+It helps protect your mug press from receiving any undesired sublimation ink itself.